pmidura/User-Expenses-Flutter/README.md

 <h2 align="center">User Expenses App Project</h2>

 ### Description
-An individual project from the second year of study on creating a mobile application that allows users to manage their expenses.
+An individual project from the third year of study to develop a mobile application that allows users to manage their expenses.

 ### Technologies used
 - Dart (203.8452)